alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-04.md

 <p align="center">❁ &nbsp; ❁ &nbsp; ❁</p>

 Until now there’s been no way that the program could *fail* at run time.
-Well, except for allocation failures, which are so rare and so difficult to handle that we’ve just pretended that there is no issue, just like most professionals.
-But now, because the Microsoft-ish baroque mechanism for setting the GUI encoding to UTF-8 is so brittle, so easy to get wrong, we need to ensure that the program doesn’t get very much farther than the start of `main` is this encoding is wrong.
+Well, except for allocation failures, which are so rare and so difficult to handle that we’ve just pretended that there is no issue, the same way as in most professional work.
+But now, because the Microsoft-ish baroque mechanism for setting the GUI encoding to UTF-8 is so brittle, so easy to get wrong, we need to ensure that the program execution doesn’t get very much farther than the start of `main` is this encoding is wrong.

 So, the version 5 `main`